cjungmann/readargs/README.md

 # Project readargs

-This is a command line arguments processing library, written in and intended for use with, the C langauge.
+This is a command line arguments processing library written in, and intended for use with, the C langauge.
 It provides both a means to parse and save command line arguments **and** to generate a useful help screen to document the available actions.